 Of course, check vigilantly for spelling and grammatical errors.
 Don’t rely on spell check systems on your computer as they can overlook errors in what you’ve written.
 By all means run a spell check but also ask a friend – ideally someone with knowledge of your area of aviation – to go over your draft CV and spot any mistakes.
 Others might also make useful suggestions about tone, length of sections or layout of your CV.

 10. Send it in the right format

 Rather than guess which CV format the employer prefers, make sure you know how it will be received and read, and send it in as the right kind of file.
-With email and digital technology now so important in the job application process – many employers scan CVs electronically first looking for the right keywords – this is a must.
+With email and digital technology now so important in the job application process – many employers scan CVs electronically first looking for the right keywords.
 Follow the recruiter’s instructions on the job posting carefully, or email or ring through to check with someone.
 If sending directly to an employer via their e-mail, it’s worth sending your CV as scannable text within the body of the e-mail itself.
-Then also attach a version with the full layout and attractive fonts that you have ‘designed’.
+Then also attach a version with the full layout you’ve designed and attractive fonts that you have chosen.

 Once you’ve perfected your CV, don’t forget to upload it to Aviation Job Search so that employers can find you!

 In any interview, your interviewer is going to want to know why you want the role, which usually involves finding out why you are leaving your current job.
 This is a relevant question if you are currently employed or if you left your previous...

 There are different types of pilot licence depending on the aircraft you want to fly, where you want to fly, and whether you want to fly professionally or not.
 There are also ‘ratings’ which you can add to your licence after further training to...

 ‘Where do you see yourself in five years?’ is one of the most common, yet one of the most frustrating, questions you can expect to be asked in a job interview.
 Rarely will someone be able to predict exactly where they’ll be in five years time and it can...